dr-michael-haley/imcanalysis/CSF3/README.md

 - Denoised tiff files (`processed`)
 - `QC/denoising` - Side-by-side comparisson of raw and denoised channels.

-## `createmasks.py`
+## `createmasks.py` :receipt:

-**Purpose:** Uses CellPose3 to create segmentation makes based upon the DNA channel, including creating QC images.
+**Purpose:** Uses CellPose3 to create segmentation masks based upon the DNA channel, including creating QC images.
 Can also do a parameter scan to fine tune the CellPose3 parameters.
+Nuclei are identified, followed by an expansion of a specified number of pixels (1 pixel = 1 micron in IMC data), usually 1 for a conservative approximation of cytoplasm that usually allows good cell phenotyping without excessive spillover of neighbouring cells (https://www.nature.com/articles/s41467-021-26214-x)

 **Inputs:** Denoised .tiff files (`processed`), `panel.csv` for channel information